cradlebio/custom-predictor-template/minimal/README.md

            http://localhost:8080/predict
       ```

-4. Create the image tarball with `docker save custom-predictor-template --platform linux/amd64 -o custom-predictor.tar`
+4. Create the image tarball with `docker save minimal-custom-predictor-template --platform linux/amd64 -o custom-predictor.tar`

 5. Upload both the `custom-predictor.tar` and the `metadata.json` file to
    Cradle.